niginzburg/hacker-news-ember/README.md

 # hacker-news-ember

-Hacker News, a forum site primarily for front-end engineers, needs a UI update.
+Hacker News, a forum site primarily for front-end engineers, needs an update.
 This project focuses on creating a web application (using Ember.js) to improve the current HackerNews user interface.

 ## Prerequisites